HPC-SimTools/IPS-framework/doc/user_guides/advanced_guide.rst

 Data Management
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The data management services are used by the components to manage the data needed and produced by each step, and for the driver to manage the overall simulation data.
-There are methods for component local, and simulation global files, as well as replay component file movements.
+There are methods for component local, and simulation global files.
 Fault tolerance services are presented in another section.

 Staging of local (non-shared) files: